-Frank had also said (to paraphrase his statement before the racial angle had been brought forward by his defense team) that to the best of his recollection when he was in his second floor office from 12:00 to 12:45 pm, aside from temporary visitors, the only other people continuously in the building he was aware of were Mr. White and Mr. Denham on the fourth floor, banging away and doing construction as they tore down a partition.
+Frank had also said (to paraphrase his statement) that to the best of his recollection when he was in his second floor office from 12:00 to 12:45 pm, and that aside from temporary visitors, the only other people continuously in the building he was aware of were Mr. White and Mr. Denham on the fourth banging away and doing construction as they tore down a partition.
 That's it, three people.
 One can understand investigators, after hearing Frank's statement that there were only three people in the building, asking the question: If there are three people in the factory, and two of them didn't do it, who is left?

-Even if only one of these lapses is true as

-described, it is enough to show a pronounced lack of judgement on Frank's part.
+Even if only one of these lapses is true as described, it is enough to show a pronounced lack of judgement on

+Frank's part.
 A man with such impaired judgement may actually have been unable to see that by explaining away his previous untenable (and now exposed as false) position of "never leaving the office" with an "unconscious" bathroom visit, he was placing himself at the scene of the murder at the precise time of the murder.

 Thus are men who tell tales undone, even as they fall back upon a partial truth.